Omare Lowe: Miami Dolphins

-Lowe was originally drafted by the Miami Dolphins in the fifth round of the 2002 NFL Draft, but would only play in one game.
+Lowe was originally selected by the Miami Dolphins in the fifth round of the 2002 NFL draft, but would only play in one game.
 On September 1, 2003, he was released by the Dolphins.

 Tennessee Titans

-He was signed to the Tennessee Titans practice squad on September 3, 2003 and released September 22, 2003.
+He was signed to the Tennessee Titans practice squad on September 3, 2003, and released September 22, 2003.

 New York Jets

 He signed to New York Jets practice squad in October and signed to their active roster in November and finished the season with them.

 Minnesota Vikings

 Lowe started the 2004 season on the Minnesota Vikings roster but was released after the first game.

 Washington Redskins

 Lowe spent two days on the practice squad of the Washington Redskins before being released on November 11, 2004.

 New England Patriots

 The New England Patriots signed Lowe to their practice squad on November 17, 2004.
 He was released on November 30 but re-signed December 1.